Note: In older versions of Asset Bank 'folders' were called 'access levels'

 (Note, if a user is in two groups, then they will inherit the most open permissions of each.)

-As you can see form Figure 4 above, members of the ‘Allow Restricted’ group have download permission 2 set for assets in the ‘Restricted Access’ folder.
+As you can see from Figure 3 above, members of the ‘Allow Restricted’ group have download permission 2 set for assets in the ‘Restricted Access’ folder.
 So people in this group can both view and request permission for download of assets in the ‘Restricted’ folder.

 So in summary, for the example above, Amy will be able to view asset ID 451.
 She will also be able to request permission for download of this asset.
 The Asset Bank administrators will then be able to grant or deny permission to Amy.